 What is feature adoption?

-Feature adoption means that users have discovered a feature, used it, and derived value.
-Here’s an example that can help you understand feature adoption, and the process that leads to it, better:
+Feature adoption means that users have discovered a feature, used it, and derived value from it.
+Here’s an example that can help you understand and improve feature adoption better:

 Thanks to your update, your user has adopted another feature!

 Feature adoption can be pretty straightforward once you’ve got the hang of it.
 Unfortunately, this simplicity doesn’t mean that users will keep utilizing your feature forever.
 If they find a problem with a feature while they go down your adoption funnel and are unable to use it to its full potential, they may start losing their interest in your product.